What is Leadership?2022 Jan 23

 Leadership in the Church

-The church should be teaching the value of sacrificial love for the benefit of others as its most important premise (because this is what most makes us look like Jesus).
+The church should be teaching the value of sacrificial love for the benefit of others as its most important premise (because this is what makes us most look like Jesus).
 The church also should have a clear expectation that everyone can and should become more like Jesus by how they incorporate this value into their everyday living.
 Note that by Jesus’ teaching, the evidence of this value in the lives of people is the metric by which we can know if they are Christian (John 13:34-35). note

 The church is the place where this kind of all-participatory peer leadership is most possible because we all are to follow the same example in Jesus.
 Therefore, the church should teach leadership by everyone, and leading by the promotion of this value of beneficial love to others.
 (And having this expectation from top to bottom in the church will prevent many troubling issues.)
 We are all to be servant leaders like Jesus.
 Then all in the church will work towards the same end. note